srax47/openapi-validator-middleware/README.md

 [![Known Vulnerabilities][snyk-image]][snyk-url]
 [![Apache 2.0 License][license-image]][license-url]

-This package provides data validation within an Express, Koa or Fastify app according to a [Swagger/OpenAPI definition](https://swagger.io/specification/).
+This package provides data validation within an Express, Koa app according to a [Swagger/OpenAPI definition](https://swagger.io/specification/).
 It uses [Ajv](https://www.npmjs.com/package/ajv) under the hood for validation.

-NOTICE: As this package gone through a long way, as we added support for OpenAPI definitions, while also adding support for more frameworks such as Koa and Fastify, we finally took the step of changing [express-ajv-swagger-validation](https://www.npmjs.com/package/express-ajv-swagger-validation) name to something that describes it better.
+NOTICE: As this package gone through a long way, as we added support for OpenAPI definitions, while also adding support for more frameworks such as Koa, we finally took the step of changing [express-ajv-swagger-validation](https://www.npmjs.com/package/express-ajv-swagger-validation) name to something that describes it better.
 As of now we'll be using the name [openapi-validator-middleware](https://www.npmjs.com/package/openapi-validator-middleware) instead.
 There are no code changes in `openapi-validator-middleware@2.0.0` compared to `express-ajv-swagger-validation@1.2.0` apart from the name change.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->